 In “Yesterday,” the greatness of the Beatles is like a trump card that Jack, and the filmmakers, keep playing.
 Yet the greatness of the Beatles is never something the film invites us to discover.
 The songs, to be fair, are iconic — but that said, some Beatles songs are more iconic than others.
 And “Yesterday” features nothing but the Beatles tracks that you would put on a “12 All-Time Greatest Songs of the Beatles!” collection.
 It’s not even so much that the song selection is famous-to-a-fault but that the movie treats the songs as official facts of beauty, rather than as melodies that could strike us with the freshness they’re supposed to be hitting this suddenly un-Beatle-ized world with.

-The songs flash by quickly: Jack doing “Back in the U.S.S.R.” in concert (which inspires the audience to a frat-house chorus of Woo-woo-ooos!), Jack in the recording studio performing an amped-up montage of tracks from “Meet the Beatles,” not to mention his ongoing attempt to piece together the lyrics of “Eleanor Rigby.”
+The songs flash by quickly: Jack doing “Back in the U.S.S.R.” in concert (which inspires the crowd to a frat-house chorus of Woo-woo-ooos!), Jack in the recording studio performing an amped-up montage of tracks from “Meet the Beatles,” Jack turning “Help!” into a speedy punk anthem, Jack’s running attempt to piece together the lyrics of “Eleanor Rigby.”
 But there’s never a moment in “Yesterday” when a Beatles song does what almost any Beatles song can do — takes us on a journey, so that by the time the song ends our spirits are in a radically different place.
-The fact that there’s hardly a song choice that comes at us from a realm of idiosyncratic beauty (why not “Lovely Rita” or “You Won’t See Me” or “Dig a Pony” or “Martha My Dear”?) is connected to the way that the filmmakers reduce the Beatles to a kind of karaoke kitsch epiphany.
+The fact that there’s hardly a song choice that comes at us from a realm of idiosyncratic beauty (why not “Lovely Rita” or “You Won’t See Me” or “Dig a Pony” or “Martha My Dear”?) is connected to how the filmmakers reduce the Beatles to a kind of karaoke kitsch epiphany.
 In “Yesterday,” there’s no mystery to these songs.
 The whole joke is what cosmically known quantities they are.

 Speaking of known quantities, Jack, as a failed indie rocker, has been friends with his manager, a schoolteacher named Ellie (Lily James), since they were kids, but the two of them somehow slipped past the love zone.
 And that’s the film’s slender romantic-comedy plot: watching them try and unhook their platonic friendship.
 Patel and James look like they belong together, but there’s not much conflict or tension there; their bond is sweetness in search of fire.